dominiquedevriese/ogp-notes/modular_effects.md

 ```
 With such a design, many of the requirements above could be implemented simply by modifying the implementation of `System` and leaving its clients untouched, saving us a big amount of work.

-Of course, we do not actually want to replace the application's standard with an in-memory buffer, but we can still get inspiration from the analogy.
+Of course, we do not actually want to replace the application's standard output channel with an in-memory buffer, but we can still get inspiration from the analogy.
 Similarly to how we might place a data abstraction around a piece of internal state, we can place an effect abstraction around `System.out`.
 The effect abstraction will be responsible for implementing the effect (for example, log to standard output or to an in-memory buffer or to the network) and enforcing properties of the external effects.